 Let’s take a closer look at our three favourite investment platforms for income investing in the UK:

 eToro is one UK broker you can use to invest for income.
 This trading platform offers more than 800 shares from the UK, US, and around the globe.
 It also offers more than 450 ETFs, including a wide selection of bond funds, REITs, and income funds.
 In fact, you can invest in the entire example portfolio we laid out above through eToro.

 What’s especially nice about this platform is that there are absolutely no commissions when you buy shares.
 You can choose between buying shares and ETFs outright or CFD trading to leverage your position.
 While using leverage is risky, it can also increase your dividend payments if you want to make small investments.

 eToro also offers a social trading network, which you won’t find at other online brokers.
 This lets you connect with other income investors across the UK and see what stocks and funds they’re investing in.
 You can also ask questions to learn from more seasoned income investors, or even put your money in their hands using eToro’s CopyPortfolios feature.
 CopyPortfolios combine machine learning with the expertise of eToro’s fund managers and allow you to invest in a bundle of stocks, all with the click of a button

 eToro is licensed by the Financial Conduct Authority (FCA), so you know it’s a very safe and secure platform for income investing.

-One of the things we like best about this broker is that it offers excellent tools for new traders.
-Libertex’s investing platform is easy to use and puts the tools you need to find dividend stocks at your fingertips.
+One of the things we like about this broker is that it offers tools for new traders.
+Libertex’s investing platform is simple to use and puts the tools you need to find dividend stocks at your fingertips.
 The platform also has a paper trading account so you can set up a practice income portfolio before committing to income investing.

 Another benefit to using Libertex is that it offers a very intuitive mobile investment app.
 You can monitor your regular income investments on the go and seamlessly transfer money to your bank account when dividends are paid out.